On the ring of cooperations for real hermitian K-theory: A splitting of symplectic K-theory

 inducing the obvious map in homology.
 One can see now that the composition

 is an isomorphism in homology.
 Since we are working in the 2-complete category, this gives an equivalence, finishing the proof. \end{proof}

-As we will see, this spectrum level splitting allows us to calculate $\pi_{**}^F\text{ksp}$ in a particularly nice way.
+As we will see, this spectrum level splitting allows us to calculate $\pi_{**}^F(\text{ksp})$ in a particularly nice way.

 \begin{remark} There is another way to relate the motivic spectra ksp and kq that is relevant to our work.
-In \cite{BH21}, Bachmann-Hopkins construct Adams operations $\psi^q$ on kq.
+In \cite{BH21}, Bachmann--Hopkins construct Adams operations $\psi^q$ on kq.
 In \cite{kongquigley}, the homotopy groups of the spectrum L were computed, where L sits in a cofiber sequence

-However, Bachmann-Hopkins show that the map $\psi^3-1$ factors through the second very effective cover of kq.
+However, Bachmann--Hopkins show that the map $\psi^3-1$ factors through the second very effective cover of kq.
 At least 2-locally, this defines a motivic image of J spectrum $\text{j}_\text{O}$, which sits in a cofiber sequence

-In future work, we will show that the homotopy groups $\pi_{**}^F\text{j}_{\text{O}}$ are isomorphic to the 0 and 1-lines of the kq-resolution. \end{remark}
+Culver--Quigley show that the $\mathbb{C}$-motivic 0- and 1-lines of the $\text{kq}$-resolution are isomorphic to $\pi_{**}^\mathbb{C}(\text{j}_\text{O})$ \cite[Theorem 7.13]{CQ21}.
+We imagine that the same is true over arbitrary base fields. \end{remark}